leoditommaso/leoditommaso.io/_posts/2014-10-12-the-one-second-webserver.markdown

 ---
-layout: post
 title:  "The one second webserver"
 date:   '2014-10-12 00:13:21 -03:00'
-author: "Leandro Di Tommaso"
 summary: I've found myself many times in the need to share something quickly with a colleague or a friend and ended up copying the files to an USB flash drive,
-categories: webserver tricks
+categories: servers
+tags: web python services servers webservers tricks
 ---

 I've found myself many times in the need to share something quickly with a